-The Receiver completed his investigation of the Interactive Brokers margin balance and sought the Court's approval of his settlement with the Fogarty Family on September 30, 2020 which, if approved, will result in a net benefit of nearly \$8 million to the Receivership Estate.
+The Receiver has completed the terms of his settlement with the Fogarty Family, which resulted in the liquidation of the Interactive Brokers accounts and the transfer of net proceeds to the Receiver's fiduciary accounts.
 The liquidation of the Receivership Estate's real property assets will remain a primary focus of the Receiver in the near period.
-With respect to the Bank Building, the Receiver's marketing efforts have resulted in his preliminary acceptance of a \$2.1 million purchase offer which will be presented for Court approval in the near future.
-As for the Villa Gabriella property, the Receiver is in the process of obtaining necessary appraisals of the properties and related parking spaces and will be seeking to market and liquidate those assets in the near future.
-The Receiver is also in the process of liquidating personal property secured from Kinetic Funds' office in Sarasota, Florida, and has sought Court approval for the liquidation and these and similarly-situated personal property going forward (Doc.
-147).
+With respect to the Bank Building, the Receiver has entered into an agreement to sell this property for \$2.1 million and filed a motion on January 29, 2021 seeking approval of the sale and relate sale procedures (Doc.
+174).
+As for the Villa Gabriella property, the Receiver is in the process of obtaining the final necessary appraisal after which he will proceed with the marketing and sale of that property.
+The Receiver also intends to explore liquidation options for any remaining Receivership property or assets.
+The Receiver has also received Court approval for the liquidation and disposal of personal property secured from Kinetic Funds' office in Sarasota, Florida and expects to complete that task during the current reporting period.
 Any interested parties should visit the Receiver's website at www.kineticreceivership.com for more information.